vinch/peep.js/README.md

 This will create two files in /public:

-- shr.js
+- peep.js
-- shr.min.js
+- peep.min.js

 ## Contribute

-You can extend **shr** by adding more services and more themes.
+You can extend **Peep.js** by adding more services and more themes.

 To add a new service, add a new file in the /app/services folder.
 Just copy one existing service to create yours.
 It just requires a constructor and a callback for the count.